-On Monday, the Telecom Regulatory Authority of India (TRAI) banned Facebook’s free internet service to the masses after rolling out a new set of rules after two months of consultation over the implications of net neutrality.
+On Monday, the Telecom Regulatory Authority of India (TRAI) banned Facebook’s free internet service to the masses after rolling out a

 Facebook’s Free Basics app, formerly known as internet.org, offers what’s called pared-down internet service which gives users free basic access to apps on their mobile devices as well as Facebook and its messaging service.
 Free Basics currently runs in 35 developing countries.

 However, India’s net neutrality laws state that all data and websites on the internet be treated equally, regardless of bandwidth — Free Basics does impose restrictions on high-bandwidth services like video streaming and file transfers.